aws-actions/configure-aws-credentials/README.md

 _all_ use cases.
 This is changed from 6 hours in `v2`.
 You can adjust this value with the `role-duration-seconds` input.
 - By default, your account ID will not be masked in workflow logs.
 This was changed from being masked by default in the previous version.
-AWS does consider account IDs as sensitive information, so this change reflects that stance.
+AWS does not consider account IDs as sensitive information, so this change reflects that stance.
 You can revert to the old default and mask your account ID in workflow logs by setting the `mask-aws-account-id` input to `true`.